 Nestled along the Potomac River, Stratford Hall’s nearly 2,000 acres comes to life through the presentation and preservation of the 18th-century Great House, vibrant gardens, natural trails revealing breathtaking river views, and the stories of all who lived here.
 Telling the stories of the Lees, the enslaved and indentured laborers, and the women of Stratford Hall inspires our understanding and commitment to our nation’s history.

 We invite you to experience all that Stratford Hall has to offer.
 Immerse yourself in the inclusive stories, revel in the magnificent preservation of the Great House and the land, or explore the nature trails to encourage ideas of the past and forge new understanding for the future.

 New Audio Tours at Stratford Hall

 Our engaging audio tours bring the social and cultural history of Stratford Hall to life.
 Enhance your visit of Stratford Hall with just the click of a button – experience the Great House and historic grounds, at your own pace, the stories of Stratford Hall’s former inhabitants, and the social and cultural history of the landscape and surrounding buildings.
 Visit any of the 28 stops you’re interested in, in any order.
-New audio tours are also being introduced — the first, recently launched, focuses on the Lee women of Stratford Hall, highlights specific stories of the Lee women and how they managed life at Stratford Hall.
-The additional three, focusing on the Lee men, historical preservation/architecture, and the enslaved African American community, will be introduced throughout 2020.
+New audio tours are also being introduced — two, recently launched, focus on the Lee men and women of Stratford Hall, highlights specific stories of the family and how they managed life at Stratford Hall.
+The additional, two focusing on historical preservation/architecture and the enslaved African American community, will be introduced throughout 2020.

 “Fun place to go.
 The staff was very knowledgeable, friendly and professional.
 There are hiking trails that lead down to the Potomac River.
 Nice day trip.”